toomasr/lizzie/guides/running-with-katago.md

 Once the engine has loaded and initialized I navigate to ```Analyze``` &rarr; ```Auto analyze(A)```.
 Lizzie will ask how many playouts should it perform (higher the better but will have diminishing returns, at least on my level).
 I usually go for 500 or up to a 1000 depending on how much time I have.
 On my remote machine with GeForce RTX 2070 it takes about 3 minutes to analyse a game with 500 playouts.

 Once the game is analyzed I start going over it.
 I first look at the big mistakes.
 You can spot these either from the WinRateGraph or on the movepane moves that are colored red.
 Once I find them I also like to look at alternative moves.
 The moves that KataGo suggests are of course great but on my level I actually need to look at some dumber moves that KataGo has not pre analysed for me.
-For those I play a move on the board and then use the SPACE key on my keyboard to either turn on or off the Pondering mode of Katago.
+For those I play a move on the board and then use the SPACE key on my keyboard to either turn on or off the Pondering mode of KataGo.

 ![Example Analysis](https://github.com/toomasr/lizzie/blob/master/guides/images/full-game-analysis.png?raw=true)

-Roughtly this is it.
+Roughly this is it.
 Auto analyse a game and then go over the game either move by move or by highlights/lowlights from the WinRateGraph.